JanuarySnow/Nomad/README.md

 And Visual C++ from [Here](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads)

-Either download the release nomad.wabbajack file from the github releases page and open it with Wabbajack, or - if and when this list becomes "official" it will then be browsable from the main Wabbajack gallery.
+Either download the release nomad.wabbajack file from the github releases page and open it with Wabbajack, or - if and when this list becomes "official" or has an unofficial release, it will then be browsable from the main Wabbajack gallery.

 After the download has finished, open ModOrganizer2.exe from the location you chose, and click "Launch Nomad"